How to increase your chances of winning competitions

 Get out and about

-Stop shopping online and go to your local High Street and supermarkets.
+Stop shopping online and go to your local High Street and supermarkets where you can spot promotions on the shelves.
 Keep a look out for entry forms, posters and magazines – if you’re discreet you can take photos of email comps in magazines and newspapers, without having to buy them!

 Try a few effort comps